Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 You might feel pain, but not always.
 You could also become sick.

-Like the inner groin version of the same ailment, the portion of the intestine that becomes strangulated within the femoral canal can be life-threatening.
-The inner thigh bulge might increase in size when this happens, and the pain can increase so significantly, it can lead to vomiting.
+Like the inner groin version of the same ailment, the portion of the intestine strangulated within the femoral canal can be life-threatening.
+When this happens, the inner thigh bulge might increase, and the pain can increase significantly, leading to vomiting.

 Femoral hernias are particularly at risk of becoming strangulated.
 Seek medical attention immediately if you experience similar symptoms to inguinal strangulation, such as the bulge turning darker, fever, and severe pain.